HMobaideen/expedia-sde-exercise/README.md

 2. Clone project from git by `git clone  https://github.com/HMobaideen/expedia-sde-exercise.git`

-   And in case you don't have git installed on your machine, you can just download it from [this repository](https://github.com/HMobaideen/expedia-sde-exercise)
+   **In case** you don't have git installed on your machine, you can just download it from [this repository](https://github.com/HMobaideen/expedia-sde-exercise)

 3. Navigate to project folder path.